20.05.2026

 In the DAX environment, the premium over a standard board mandate ranges from 30 to 60 percent, while in the MDAX it is between 20 to 40 percent.
 In the mid-sized sector, a flat fee for special meetings is often used, as the regular meeting compensation rarely covers the additional workload.

-How does D&O insurance respond to a KI incident without a tech mandate?
+How does D&O insurance respond to a AI incident without a tech mandate?

 Editor’s Reading Tips